Key insights:

 Dear Edina Realty Legal,

 I've recently discovered that my neighbor's fence was built a few feet onto my property.
-What should I do?
+Do I have the legal right to demand they move it?
+If not, what are my rights here?

 Edina Realty Legal:

-Before getting into the potential legal effects and solutions to this problem, let me ask, do you really know that the fence is encroaching upon your property?
-The only way to truly know about boundary lines and encroachments is through a professional survey.
-Information obtained from the internet (like map views of your property, even from government mapping websites) are not necessarily accurate.
+Before getting into the potential legal effects and solutions to this problem, it’s important that you are 100% certain that the fence is encroaching upon your property.
+The only way to know that is through a professional survey.

-There are potential legal effects of a neighbor encroaching on your property line that you should understand:
+Once you know for sure, there are potential legal effects of a neighbor encroaching on your property line that you should understand.

-1. Just because your neighbor has built on your property does not automatically mean that they own part of your property — particularly if you did not consent to the construction and placement of the fence in the first place.
+- Just because your neighbor has built on your property does not automatically mean that they own part of your property.
+This is particularly true if you did not consent to the construction and placement of the fence in the first place.

 Handling the property encroachment issue

-• Give your neighbor a permanent interest (called an easement) allowing them to use that small part of your property.
+- Give your neighbor a permanent interest (called an easement) allowing them to use that small part of your property for now.

 These boundary line issues involve significant legal rights.
 If you have any questions or need legal advice in that regard, you should contact your attorney.